GOVT-448 Dept Sem: Energy and Climate in Europe and Russia

 Energy has a key role to play.
 But energy divides as well as unites, especially in a world increasingly concerned with the impact of energy on climate change.
 This seminar will explore the many facets of energy policy in Russia and Europe and the interaction between the two, which has become especially problematic in recent years, both because of far-reaching technological changes in the energy sector itself and because of the overall political deterioration in East-West relations over the last decade.

 The course will contain two sections that will meet jointly, one for undergraduates and one for graduate students from the CERES Master’s program.
-The undergraduates will be required to have reading knowledge of ONE of three languages: French, German, OR Russian.
-The CERES students will be assumed to have reading knowledge of Russian.

 Other academic years